-Many graduate recruiters use psychometric tests during the recruitment and selection process, and recent surveys show that this is a growing trend across both large and small employers.
+Many graduate recruiters use psychometric tests and recent surveys show that this is a growing trend across large and small employers.

-Utilised in both the public and private sector, psychometric tests are not just confined to the industries you might expect, such as finance or banking, but are common across all sectors and career fields.
+Testing is not just confined to the industries you might expect, such as finance or banking, but are common across all sectors and career fields.
+Tests are coming earlier in the recruitment process, sometimes right at the start

 You can access Graduates First and register using your University email address completely free of charge.
 Alumni can request access to the system by sending us an email.
 You can access a wide-range of resources including: